Skip to content

 Are there demonstrations on May 1st?

-Yes, especially in larger cities, trade unions and social groups may organize rallies.
+Yes, especially in larger cities, unions and social groups may organize rallies.

 Are shops open on May 1st?

 Some shops and restaurants may be open.
-Government offices, banks, and many offices are usually closed.
+Government offices, banks, and many other offices are usually closed.

 Is May 1st problematic for travelers?

 Not inherently.
-However, one should pay attention to traffic, opening hours, and possible rallies.
+However, one should be aware of traffic, opening hours, and potential rallies.

 Why is May 1st important?